chararch/gobatch/README.md

 	Rollback(tx interface{}) BatchError
 }
 ```
-GoBatch has a DefaultTxManager, if you set DB and have no TransactionManager set yet, GoBatch also create a DefaultTxManager instance for you.
+GoBatch has a DefaultTxManager, if you have set DB and have no TransactionManager set yet, GoBatch also create a DefaultTxManager instance for you.

 #### SetMaxRunningJobs & SetMaxRunningSteps
-GoBatch has internal TaskPools to run jobs and steps, the max running jobs and steps are limited by pool size.
+GoBatch has internal TaskPools to run jobs and steps, the max running jobs and steps are limited by the pool size.
 The default value of the max running jobs and steps are 10, 1000.
 You can change the default settings by:
 ```go
     gobatch.SetMaxRunningJobs(100)
     gobatch.SetMaxRunningSteps(5000)